Whatsapp Icon

 Peptide Receptor Radionuclide Therapy (PRRT)

 PRRT has emerged as a breakthrough in treating certain types of NETs, particularly those that express somatostatin receptors.
-This therapy involves using a radioactive substance combined with somatostatin analog, which specifically targets and kills tumor cells, sparing surrounding healthy tissue.
+This therapy involves using a radioactive substance combined with a somatostatin analog, which specifically targets and kills tumor cells, sparing surrounding healthy tissue.
 Lutetium Lu 177 dotatate (Lutathera) is a notable example, showing significant success in treating advanced NETs.

 Immunotherapy

-New research into immunotherapy, which boosts the bodys immune system to fight cancer, has started to include NET patients.
+New research into immunotherapy, which boosts the body's immune system to fight cancer, has started to include NET patients.
 Although still in the early stages, this approach holds promise for treating certain types of NETs, particularly those not responding to other treatments.

 Improved Diagnostic Techniques